fbpx Skip to Content

 To save a Philodendron Birkin, water it until its soil is damp, but not flooded

 Keep watering the plant every few days for about two weeks.
-Make sure that you dampen the soil to about 1 inch (2.5 cm) deep and keep it that way.
+Ensure you dampen the soil to about 1 inch (2.5 cm) deep and keep it that way.

-Once the Philodendron Birkin is looking healthier and growing steadily, revert to the appropriate watering habits to keep the plant healthy.
+Once the Philodendron Birkin looks healthier and grows steadily, revert to the appropriate watering habits to keep the plant healthy.

 2. Too Much Water